-How do I find an excellent attorney or lawyer in Kansas, Nebraska, Missouri, Oklahoma and Illinois for a wrongful death to a loved one caused by a car, truck, semi or motorcycle accident?
+How do I find an excellent attorney or lawyer in Kansas, Nebraska, Missouri, and Illinois for a wrongful death to a loved one caused by a car, truck, semi or motorcycle accident?

 When a loved one is lost due to the negligence or misconduct of others, the victim's close relatives have a right to collect compensation under tort laws in all 50 states.
 However, each state's wrongful death laws differ significantly.
 In seeking to file a wrongful death suit in Kansas, here are some of the basic legal facts you need to be aware of: